 A crackling, dusty recording of that first show is available on Dolly’s website.

-Through the half century of static and poor production values, you can still hear not only the vocal talent that went on to make Dolly a star, but also the little trills and country runs that became Dolly’s trademark.
+Through the half-century of static and poor production values, you can still hear the vocal talent that went on to make Dolly a star.
 She became a regular guest on the show until leaving to make her mark in Nashville after graduating high school.

 Dolly returned to the show in March of 1967, in living color and all grown up, singing the second single from her first album, “Hello, I’m Dolly.”
 The archive video is also available on Dolly’s website.